zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 The flavored output item spawned by this query will:

 * Have its flavor set to the flavor item ID.
-  * Note that unlike the vanilla `FLAVORED_ITEM` rule, if the flavor is `-1` (due to the `NEARBY_FLOWER_ID` macro) it will be converted to `null` to not mess up the display name.
-Stardew Valley 1.6.9 will fix this as part of the new built-in flavor inherit feature, and when that version is released I'll remove the `-1` conversion.
+  * Note that like the vanilla `FLAVORED_ITEM` rule, if the flavor is `-1` (due to the `NEARBY_FLOWER_ID` macro) it will be kept as-is and mess up the display name if you use `%PRESERVED_DISPLAY_NAME`!
+Stardew Valley 1.6.9 will fix this as part of the new built-in flavor inherit feature, but in the mean time use the field `UnflavoredDisplayNameOverride` (as detailed below) to get around this.
 * Inherit the color of the flavor item, if any.
 If you don't want this, simply put an empty sprite next to the item's sprite on the sprite sheet.
 * Have its price set to the first matching entry of the below list: